-We are pleased to invite you and your school community to participate in the English-Speaking Union (ESU) National Shakespeare Competition!
+We are pleased to invite you and your school community to participate in the English-Speaking Union (ESU) National Shakespeare Competition as we celebrate our 40th year of bringing Shakespeare across America!

-In 2021 we're celebrating 38 years of the competition and 100 years of the ESU.
-In this time we've helped educators empower nearly 390,000 students by connecting them with Shakespeare.
+In 2023 we're celebrating 40 years of competition and over 100 years of the ESU.
+In this time we've helped educators empower nearly 400,000 students by connecting them with Shakespeare.
 The ESU National Shakespeare Competition is a unique, performance-based education program providing multiple points of entry for students to engage with rigorous material and practice essential skills such as critical thinking and close reading.
 High school students from across the country read, analyze, perform, and recite Shakespearean monologues and sonnets.
 They connect with peers, increase their self-confidence, and relate to classic works.